grimy86/CCI25/Scanning/Offensive Tooling/Nmap.md

 ### UDP scan
 UDP is a connectionless protocol, and hence it does not require any handshake for connection establishment.
 We cannot guarantee that a service listening on a UDP port would respond to our packets.
 However, if a UDP packet is sent to a closed port, an ICMP port unreachable error (type 3, code 3) is returned.
 You can select UDP scan using the -sU option; moreover, you can combine it with another TCP scan.

+### Fine-Tuning Scope and Performance
+Port Scan Type	Example Command
+TCP Connect Scan	nmap -sT 10.10.238.113
+TCP SYN Scan	sudo nmap -sS 10.10.238.113
+UDP Scan	sudo nmap -sU 10.10.238.113

+Option	Purpose
+-p-	all ports
+-p1-1023	scan ports 1 to 1023
+-F	100 most common ports
+-r	scan ports in consecutive order
+-T<0-5>	-T0 being the slowest and T5 the fastest
+--max-rate 50	rate <= 50 packets/sec
+--min-rate 15	rate >= 15 packets/sec
+--min-parallelism 100	at least 100 probes in parallel

+## Nmap Advanced Port Scans
+### Null Scan
+The null scan does not set any flag; all six flag bits are set to zero.
+You can choose this scan using the -sN option.
+A TCP packet with no flags set will not trigger any response when it reaches an open port, as shown in the figure below.
+Therefore, from Nmap’s perspective, a lack of reply in a null scan indicates that either the port is open or a firewall is blocking the packet.
+However, we expect the target server to respond with an RST packet if the port is closed.
+Consequently, we can use the lack of RST response to figure out the ports that are not closed: open or filtered.
+Note that many Nmap options require root privileges.
+Unless you are running Nmap as root, you need to use sudo as in the example above using the -sN option.

+### FIN Scan
+The FIN scan sends a TCP packet with the FIN flag set.
+You can choose this scan type using the -sF option.
+Similarly, no response will be sent if the TCP port is open.
+Again, Nmap cannot be sure if the port is open or if a firewall is blocking the traffic related to this TCP port.

+However, the target system should respond with an RST if the port is closed.
+Consequently, we will be able to know which ports are closed and use this knowledge to infer the ports that are open or filtered.
+It's worth noting some firewalls will 'silently' drop the traffic without sending an RST.

+### Xmas Scan
+The Xmas scan gets its name after Christmas tree lights.
+An Xmas scan sets the FIN, PSH, and URG flags simultaneously.
+You can select Xmas scan with the option -sX.
+Like the Null scan and FIN scan, if an RST packet is received, it means that the port is closed.
+Otherwise, it will be reported as open|filtered.
+The following two figures show the case when the TCP port is open and the case when the TCP port is closed.

+### TCP Maimon Scan
+In this scan, the FIN and ACK bits are set.
+The target should send an RST packet as a response.
+However, certain BSD-derived systems drop the packet if it is an open port exposing the open ports.
+This scan won’t work on most targets encountered in modern networks; however, we include it in this room to better understand the port scanning mechanism and the hacking mindset.
+To select this scan type, use the -sM option.

+Most target systems respond with an RST packet regardless of whether the TCP port is open.
+In such a case, we won’t be able to discover the open ports.
+The figure below shows the expected behaviour in the cases of both open and closed TCP ports.

+The console output below is an example of a TCP Maimon scan against a Linux server.
+As mentioned, because open ports and closed ports are behaving the same way, the Maimon scan could not discover any open ports on the target system.

+## TCP ACK, Window, and Custom Scan
+Let’s start with the TCP ACK scan.
+As the name implies, an ACK scan will send a TCP packet with the ACK flag set.
+Use the -sA option to choose this scan.
+As we show in the figure below, the target would respond to the ACK with RST regardless of the state of the port.
+This behaviour happens because a TCP packet with the ACK flag set should be sent only in response to a received TCP packet to acknowledge the receipt of some data, unlike our case.
+Hence, this scan won’t tell us whether the target port is open in a simple setup.

+This kind of scan would be helpful if there is a firewall in front of the target.
+Consequently, based on which ACK packets resulted in responses, you will learn which ports were not blocked by the firewall.
+In other words, this type of scan is more suitable to discover firewall rule sets and configuration.

+After setting up the target VM 10.10.0.50 with a firewall, we repeated the ACK scan.
+This time, we received some interesting results.
+As seen in the console output below, we have three ports that aren't being blocked by the firewall.
+This result indicates that the firewall is blocking all other ports except for these three ports.

+## Window Scan
+Another similar scan is the TCP window scan.
+The TCP window scan is almost the same as the ACK scan; however, it examines the TCP Window field of the RST packets returned.
+On specific systems, this can reveal that the port is open.
+You can select this scan type with the option -sW.
+As shown in the figure below, we expect to get an RST packet in reply to our “uninvited” ACK packets, regardless of whether the port is open or closed.

+Similarly, launching a TCP window scan against a Linux system with no firewall will not provide much information.
+As we can see in the console output below, the results of the window scan against a Linux server with no firewall didn’t give any extra information compared to the ACK scan executed earlier.

+However, as you would expect, if we repeat our TCP window scan against a server behind a firewall, we expect to get more satisfying results.
+In the console output shown below, the TCP window scan pointed that three ports are detected as closed.
+(This is in contrast with the ACK scan that labelled the same three ports as unfiltered.)
+Although we know that these three ports are not closed, we realize they responded differently, indicating that the firewall does not block them.

+## Custom Scan
+If you want to experiment with a new TCP flag combination beyond the built-in TCP scan types, you can do so using --scanflags.
+For instance, if you want to set SYN, RST, and FIN simultaneously, you can do so using --scanflags RSTSYNFIN.
+As shown in the figure below, if you develop your custom scan, you need to know how the different ports will behave to interpret the results in different scenarios correctly.

+Finally, it is essential to note that the ACK scan and the window scan were very efficient at helping us map out the firewall rules.
+However, it is vital to remember that just because a firewall is not blocking a specific port, it does not necessarily mean that a service is listening on that port.
+For example, there is a possibility that the firewall rules need to be updated to reflect recent service changes.
+Hence, ACK and window scans are exposing the firewall rules, not the services.

+## Spoofing and decoys